-Amounts still owing following the completion of the billing cycle, whether from rejected services or patient portions still outstanding, are at risk of being written off and reducing bottom line revenue.
-Here are the five ways that collections eat away at your bottom line; sometimes without you even realizing it.
+Amounts still owing following the completion of the billing cycle, whether from rejected services or patient portions still outstanding, are at risk of being written off and reducing bottom-line revenue.
+Here are the five ways that collections eat away at your bottom line:

-2. Financing Costs—With cash flow restrictions, your practice may have to borrow money from a bank or line of credit to finance day-to-day operations, including salaries and taxes.
+- Financing Costs—With today’s cash flow restrictions, your practice may have to borrow money from a bank or line of credit to finance day-to-day operations, including salaries and taxes.
 The corresponding interest rates can be up to 13% or higher, depending on the type of loan and the practice’s creditworthiness.

-5. Collection Agency Services—Collection agencies usually work on a fee contingency basis with charges ranging from 30 to 60% of the amount collected.
-While it is better to get something for the hard work rather than nothing, this high rate stings!
+- Collection Agency Services—Collection agencies usually work on a fee contingency basis with charges ranging from 30 to 60% of the amount collected.
+While it is better to get something for the hard work rather than nothing, this high rate stings.

 How to Reduce Healthcare Collection Costs

-- Insurance verification for every patient at every visit
+- Ensure insurance verification is done for every patient at every visit

-- Pre-collections of estimated amounts due, based on the insurance verification and the projected procedures to be performed
+- Pre-collect estimated amounts due, based on patient portions derived from eligibility and benefits information and the projected procedures to be performed

-- Prior authorizations completed and tracked through an automated system
+- Manage prior authorizations using an automated system

-- Documentation completed by providers and corresponding super bills turned in daily
+- Make sure that documentation is completed by providers and corresponding superbills are turned in daily

-- Timely follow up on all outstanding claims, denials, and rejections
+- After claims have been submitted, be sure that timely follow-up on all outstanding claims, denials, and rejections are being performed